guipdutra/awesome-geek-podcasts/README.md

 * [CppCast](http://cppcast.com/) - The first podcast by C++ developers for C++ developers.
 * [Harry Potter and the methods of rationality](http://www.hpmorpodcast.com/) - This is an alternate universe story, where Petunia married a scientist.
 Harry enters the wizarding world armed with Enlightenment ideals and the experimental spirit.
 * [HardcoreHistory](http://www.dancarlin.com/hardcore-history-series/) - In "Hardcore History" the very unconventional Dan Carlin takes his "Martian", outside-the-box way of thinking and applies it to the past.
+* [PHP Round Table](https://www.phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about
 * [The Life Scientific](http://www.bbc.co.uk/programmes/b015sqc7) - Professor Jim Al-Khalili talks to leading scientists about their life and work, finding out what inspires and motivates them and asking what their discoveries might do for mankind.
 * [The Changelog](https://changelog.com/podcast/) - Open Source moves fast.
 Keep up.
 Releasing a new episode every Friday.
 * [React Podcast](http://reactpodcast.com/) - Podcast about React.js
 * [Linux Outlaws](http://sixgun.org/linuxoutlaws) - About anything that runs on Linux, about open source software on other platforms and many other things.
+* [The Linux Action Show](http://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source.
 * [Creative Coding Podcast](http://creativecodingpodcast.com/) - about programming for visual and creative applications.
 * [The Web Ahead](http://5by5.tv/webahead) - Conversations with world experts on changing technologies and future of the web.
 The Web Ahead is your shortcut to keeping up.
 * [The Big Web Show](http://5by5.tv/bigwebshow) - It's everything web that matters.